ibm-cloud-docs/assistant/tutorial-slots-complex.md

 Before you begin, complete the [Adding a node with slots to a dialog](/docs/assistant?topic=assistant-tutorial-slots).
 You must complete the first slots tutorial before you begin this one because you will build on the node with slots that you create in the first tutorial.

-## Step 1: Improve the format of the responses
+## Improve the format of the responses
 {: #tutorial-slots-complex-fix-format}
 {: step}